cran/robservable/README.md

 ## Limitations

 - Named cells can be included by name, but unnamed cells are refenced by their index (1-based), which is sometimes a bit tricky to determine.
 An alternative is to fork the notebook and name the cell in Observable.
+- No offline support : the included notebooks have to be downloaded each time they are used.

 ## Installation

-The package is not on CRAN yet, but you can install the development version with:
+The package is on CRAN, but you can also install the development version with:

 ```r
 remotes::install_github("juba/robservable")